 If you continue trying to get pregnant naturally, these odds determine your chance (other factors aside) of carrying a child to term and that child being healthy.

 The alternative that we recommend to overcome miscarriage is Preimplantation Genetic Diagnosis (PGD).
 It’s a treatment which involves you undergoing a course of IVF and then having the resulting embryos tested as they develop in the laboratory.
-Genea are leaders in PGD and achieve significant success using this expertise for our patients.
-Through PGD, we can avoid using embryos with unbalanced chromosomes and therefore significantly increase your chances of taking home a healthy baby.
+Genea achieve significant success using this expertise for our patients.
+Through PGD, we can avoid using embryos with unbalanced chromosomes and therefore maximise the potential of having a baby.

 Several abnormalities of the uterus are commonly linked to repeated pregnancy loss.
 Most of them can be treated with surgery.
 These abnormalities include: